griddynamics/Behavior-Analytic-Starter-Kit/Chapter 2.md

 ![Add environment](/Images/environment.png)

-Specify environment name as "Test" (or a name of your own preference), select "Qubell/us-east" for "Execute:on" and press "Add."
+Specify environment name as "Test" (or a name of your own preference), select "Qubell/us-east" and press "Add."
 A new environment will be open.

 Add Amazon cloud to “Test” environment
 --------------------------------------